prody/ProDy/doc/getprody.rst

 Source Code
 ===============================================================================

-The source code can be found at https://bitbucket.org/abakan/prody.
+Source code can be found at https://bitbucket.org/abakan/prody.